 Snacks are a great way to keep your energy levels up throughout the day.
 Eating healthy snacks between meals many help keep you from getting too hungry.
 When you are too hungry, you may end up feeling tired, irritable and eating more than you need at the next mealtime.

 Whole grains, fruits, vegetables, protein, and dairy foods can make great snacks.
 Balanced snacks tend to have a mix of macronutrients (carbohydrates, protein, and fat) and some fiber.
 Fiber is found in whole grains, fruit, vegetables, nuts, and beans.
 This balance of nutrients helps individuals to stay full.
 Snack foods such as chips, cookies and candies may leave you less satisfied and could leave your stomach growling soon after.

 What are ideas for on-the-go snacks?

 Being prepared with quick and convenient snacks can help fuel your body while you’re on the go.
 If you have plenty of healthy snacks packed in your lunch bag, purse or backpack, you’ll have something nutritious to snack on when you get hungry.
-This may help prevent the urge to grab fast food or an unhealthy option from the vending machine.
 When you pack snacks, aim to combine a source of fiber with a source of protein.
 Check out the suggestions below and pick an item from each list to stash in your bag!